December 21, 2020

 Doctors use the same screening tests for both colon and rectal cancers.
 Some doctors start with a stool test that is done at home and sent in for results to see if there is any indication of cancer cells.
 If there is, further testing will have to be done to see exactly where the cancer cells started.

-A colonoscopy, which is highly effective at detecting early cancer anywhere in the large intestine.
+A colonoscopy is highly effective at detecting early cancer anywhere in the large intestine.
 This procedure consists of a doctor using a long, flexible tube to see the inside the colon and rectum.
 The doctor will also take a small sample, or biopsy, of any areas that look like they could be cancer.
 Small growths known as polyps are common in the colon, but aren’t cancer.
 However, they may still need to be removed, as they could cause problems later.
 Learn more about the guidelines for colorectal cancer screenings.

 Early detection of colon or rectal cancer provides the best chance of successful treatment, regardless of its type.
 The removal of suspicious growths before they cause symptoms prevents 90 percent of colon and rectal cancers.
 Working with an experienced team is also critical for a positive outcome.